 Total all of the measurements for the areas to be sided.
 Windows and doors are not usually deducted.
 Including them will provide an allowance factor for waste.
 If the windows and doors are extremely large (such as garage or sliding glass doors), some deductions can be made.

 Basic Installation Guidelines

-Before getting started, it is important to review several common rules for vinyl siding application.
+Before getting started, it is important to review several common rules for vinyl siding applications.
 Vinyl siding, like all building materials, expands and contracts with temperature changes.
 The amount of expansion and contraction can be as much as 3/8 of an inch.
 This expansion and contraction must be accounted for in advance to prevent the siding from buckling which will mar the appearance of your home.
 The following rules, which come up throughout this guide, are critical for proper vinyl siding installation: